laliberte/cdb_query/docs/recipe01.rst

 .. warning::
     From now on it is assumed that the user has installed properly resgistered with the ESGF.
     Using the ``--openid`` option combined with an ESGF account takes care of this.
+    The first time this function is used, it might fail and ask you to register your kind of user.
+    This has to be done only once.

 To narrow down our results to the simulations that satisfy ALL the requested criteria, we can use  ::